obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 If you choose not to use iCloud Drive when you create your vault, Obsidian stores it in a local file system for the Obsidian app.
 Other apps, such as [[#Working Copy]], can access your vault by selecting the vault from the file system.

+> [!warning]
+> Before you uninstall Obsidian on iOS, please note that any notes stored in the local file system will be deleted by iOS.
+>
-**Caution:** Any notes stored in the local file system are deleted by iOS when you uninstall the app.
-Make sure to back up your notes before you uninstall the Obsidian app.
+> To avoid losing your data, make sure to back up your notes to a cloud service or an external storage device before uninstalling the Obsidian app.

 ## Sync notes on Android